aliemrenebiler/Get_Camped/README.md

 This project is made for Database Management lesson.
 It uses PostgreSQL as database and Flutter for front-end.

-It can add add users and camp sites as admin.
+It can add users and camp sites as admin.
 Users can check their reservations and make searchs on them.

 The project is not finished and ended.